Critics call for more transparency on Toronto’s planned high-tech neighbourhood

 The updated draft of the project, called the Master Innovation and Development Plan, is expected to be submitted to the agency and all three levels of government for review in January 2019.

-Waterfront Toronto’s chief development officer, Meg Davis, said more detail, including data governance, will be included in the master draft, but said the document must be approved by the organization and government before it is released.
+Waterfront Toronto’s chief development officer, Meg Davis, said more detail, including data governance, will be included in the master draft, but she noted the document must be approved by the organization and government before it is released.

 “We don’t want to get people’s hopes up for something that is a pipe dream,” she said.
 “We will be reviewing it first and giving feedback and then making it public.”